QueensEngSoc/dibs-wrapper/README.md

 ## Running the server

 To run the server, please check that the following are true:
 * Make sure you have done an `npm install` first, and are in the project root directory.
 * Make sure that the MongoDB server is running on 127.0.0.1:27017 (this should be the default setting), and that it has been initialized with both the admin database, and the rooms database.
   * To initialize the roomsDB, run either createOfflineDB.js or createDatabase.js (this one needs an internet connection to work)
   * To initialize the adminDB, run adminDBSetup.js

+### For OSX / Linux users
 Once this is done, all you have to do is type `npm run debug` into a shell to start the app using Webpack and Babel.
-Note: the old way of starting the app using `npm start` no longer works, and is deprecated.
+Note: the old way of starting the app using `npm start` is deprecated.

+### For Windows users
+Once this is done, all you have to do is type `npm run debug:windows` into CMD to start the app using Webpack and Babel.
+Note: the old way of starting the app using `node app.js` no longer works.

 ### Dependencies